 Our Vision, Mission, and Values

-We envision a world where every person’s needs are met and each individual has equal opportunity to learn, grow, and lead a fulfilling life.
+We envision a world where policy responds to the needs of communities and each individual has equal opportunity to learn, grow, and lead a fulfilling life.

 Racial Equity exists when a person’s future cannot be predicted by race.
 Structural and systemic racism are largely responsible for the concentration of poverty and related harms among black people in Wards 7 and 8.
 We are thoughtful, intentional, and explicit when considering the impacts of race and racism in the communities we serve.